Blueberry buttermilk breakfast cake

 One pack makes 2 x 9” cakes

-It’s light and fluffy and also lightly sweetened enough that I highly recommend it for breakfast!
+It’s light and fluffy and also lightly sweetened enough that it’s perfectly acceptable for breakfast.

-I like to add either shredded coconut or ground almonds for an extra flavor component that both pair wonderfully with lemon & blueberries.
+You may add a little shredded coconut or ground almonds for an extra flavor component.
+Both pair wonderfully with lemon & blueberries.

 One pack makes 2 x 9” cakes